Online version revised and complete as of June 15, 2021.

 Except as otherwise provided herein, the following shall apply with respect to granting of and payment for General Holidays:

-(a) Every employee is entitled to and shall be granted a holiday with pay on each of the General Holidays falling within any period of his/her employment.
+- Every employee is entitled to and shall be granted a holiday with pay on each of the General Holidays falling within any period of their employment.

-(b) When a General Holiday falls on a day that is a non-working day for an employee, the employee is entitled to and shall be granted a holiday with pay at some other time, which may be by way of addition to his/her annual vacation or granted as a holiday with pay at a time convenient to him/her and the Company, but in any event, it shall be taken within the vacation year in which it was granted.
+- When a General Holiday falls on a day that is a non-working day for an employee, the employee is entitled to and shall be granted a holiday with pay at some other time, which may be by way of addition to their annual vacation or granted as a holiday with pay at a time convenient to them and the Company, but in any event, it shall be taken within the vacation year in which it was granted.

-An employee who is required to work on a day on which he/she is entitled to a General holiday with pay, in addition to his/her regular rate of pay for that day shall be paid one and one-half (1 ½) times the basic rate of pay for the first eight (8) hours worked and two (2) times the basic rate for all hours in excess of eight (8) hours worked.
+An employee who is required to work on a day on which they are entitled to a General holiday with pay, in addition to their regular rate of pay for that day shall be paid one and one-half (1 ½) times the basic rate of pay for the first eight (8) hours worked and two (2) times the basic rate for all hours in excess of eight (8) hours worked.

 Notwithstanding the provisions of Article 35.3 above, an employee may elect to take compensatory leave at a later date in accordance with provisions of Article 36 of this Agreement, in lieu of overtime payments for hours worked on a General Holiday.